;

 ThinkTANK Bird Award

-‘Headlock.’ © Warren Price/Nikon Comedy Wildlife Awards
+‘Headlock’ © Warren Price/Nikon Comedy Wildlife Awards

-”These guillemots were nesting on a small rocky cliff ledge where space was at a premium.
+“These guillemots were nesting on a small rocky cliff ledge where space was at a premium.
 The nests all crammed in close together which isn’t a good recipe for being good neighbours, as guillemots are fiercely territorial.
-Aggression and battles are frequent over nesting space and I captured this image of this bemused looking bridled guillemot, its head firmly clamped in his/her neighbours beak…Sometimes you just want to bite your neighbours head off..literally!”
+Aggression and battles are frequent over nesting space and I captured this image of this bemused looking bridled guillemot, its head firmly clamped in his/her neighbour’s beak…Sometimes you just want to bite your neighbours head off..literally!” said Warren.

-Portfolio Category
+Portfolio category

-Highly Commended
+Highly commended

 Aside from the category winners, ten entries were recognised as Highly Commended.

-‘Go Away’ — Annette Kirby (Australia)
+Highly commended: ‘Go away’ – Annette Kirby

-‘Go away.’ © Annette Kirby/Nikon Comedy Wildlife Awards
+‘Go away’ © Annette Kirby/Nikon Comedy Wildlife Awards

-”A highlight was visiting Rausu on the Shiretoko Peninsula and Nemuro Strait, where the Steller’s Sea Eagles gather in the winter to fish from drift ice…It had a fish…and found a hole in the deep fresh snow.
+“A highlight was visiting Rausu on the Shiretoko Peninsula and Nemuro Strait, where the Steller’s Sea Eagles gather in the winter to fish from drift ice…It had a fish…and found a hole in the deep fresh snow.
 Other birds were flying above and as they came closer, I captured the look it gave them.
 There was no way it was parting with its catch.
-As it had made its intentions clear to other competitors, it stayed alert but managed to enjoy its catch.”
+As it had made its intentions clear to other competitors, it stayed alert but managed to enjoy its catch,” said Annette.

-‘Smile – you’re being photographed.’ © Valtteri Mulkahainen/Nikon Comedy Wildlife Awards
+‘Smile – you’re being photographed’ © Valtteri Mulkahainen/Nikon Comedy Wildlife Awards

-‘Aaaaawa – mum’ — Mark Meth‑Cohn (UK)
+Highly commended: ‘Aaaaawa – mum’ – Mark Meth-Cohn

-‘Aaaaawa – mum.’ © Mark Meth-Cohn/Nikon Comedy Wildlife Awards
+‘Aaaaawa – mum’ © Mark Meth-Cohn/Nikon Comedy Wildlife Awards

 People’s Choice Award